-Together with our approximately 225 bottling partners, we operate around 900 bottling plants, employ more than 700,000 people, and serve over 30 million retail customer outlets. in more than 200 countries.
+Together with our approximately 225 bottling partners, we operate around 900 bottling plants, employ more than 700,000 people, and serve over 30 million retail customer outlets.
 We refer to this as the 'Coca-Cola System'.

-We know it's our responsibility to use our global scale for good.
+We know it is our responsibility to use our global scale for good.
 We're using our leadership to achieve positive change in the world and build a more sustainable future for our communities and our planet.
 We're doing this by taking action on our sustainable business priorities.
-These include providing consumers more beverage choices with less added sugar, rethinking our product packaging, replenishing water back to nature and communities and improving the efficiency of water use and treatment of waste water to high standards, and reducing our carbon footprint across our value chain while helping our business and communities adapt to the impacts of climate change.
+These include providing consumers more beverage choices with less added sugar, rethinking our product packaging, replenishing water back to nature and communities, improving the efficiency of water use and treatment of wastewater to high standards, and reducing our carbon footprint across our value chain while helping our business and communities adapt to the impacts of climate change.